 Maternal morality rates in sub-Saharan Africa are unacceptably high.
 Many factors contribute to this, including the near absence of ultrasound technology, which can potentially decrease deaths by identifying common pregnancy complications.

 In 2010 Seattle radiologist Dr. Rob Nathan began donating GE portable ultrasound machines costing $20,000 to small, rural villages in Uganda.
 This price was unsustainable and the midwives had to train on these devices in Kampala, taking them away for long periods from their desperately needed work in village clinics.
-I, along with three others in the human-computer interaction and computer science departments at the University of Washington in Seattle, decided to help Dr. Rob Nathan design a low cost portable ultrasound device.
+I, along with Alexis Hope, Wayne Gerard, Pratik Prasad, and Dr. Beth Kolko, decided to help Dr. Rob Nathan design a low cost portable ultrasound device.

 We were asked to build the device for under $5,000 and to create a simplified UI focused on three common prenatal complications: